DevCycleHQ/cli/docs/features.md

 ## `dvc features get`

-Retrieve Features from the management API
+Retrieve Features from the Management API

 ```
 USAGE